 The trilogy ends by taking us through the final thirty years of Eleanor’s life – her time in captivity, the death of Henry II and the reigns of her sons Richard I and King John are all covered.

 A fictional account of the life of King Richard I of England as seen from the perspectives of five different people: his mistress, Blondelza; his mercenary captain, Mercadier; his mother, Eleanor of Aquitaine; his wife, Berengaria of Navarre; and his foster-brother and scribe, Alexander.
 I learned a lot from this novel, not just about Richard the Lionheart himself, but also about medieval life, courtly love, troubadours and chivalry.

 This is the first of Sharon Penman’s series of Justin de Quincy mystery novels and is set during the reign of Richard the Lionheart.
 In this first volume, Justin witnesses a murder which could have implications for the future of the English throne.
 Not as satisfying as Penman’s big historical novels, but still an enjoyable read.

 This novel is based on the life of William Marshal, one of the most important knights of the medieval period.
 I loved Chadwick’s depiction of William and if the real man was anything like the fictional one, then he really deserved the title of ‘the greatest knight’.
-There is a sequel, The Scarlet Lion, which I haven’t read yet.
+This is the first of two books on William and covers only half of his story.